ORNL/cpp-proposals-pub/D1673/blas_interface.md

   * Add Cholesky factorization and solve examples.

+* Revision 3 (electronic) to be submitted 2021-04-15

+  * Add section on results of investigating constraining template parameters with concepts, in the manner of P1813R0 with the numeric algorithms.
+    We concluded that we disagree with the approach of P1813R0, and that the Standard's current **GENERALIZED_SUM** approach better expresses numeric algorithms' behavior.

+  * Update references to the current revision of P0009 (`mdspan`).

 ## Purpose of this paper

 This paper proposes a C++ Standard Library dense linear algebra